India's mixed economic data to build case for faster reforms

 While India's economic outlook has improved under Modi, corporate investments are showing little signs of revival due to over-indebtedness as well as growing bad debt at Indian banks.

-Over the past year, Modi has taken a slew of measures to attract investment, but he has yet to initiate steps that could help repair corporate balance sheets and recapitalise ailing banks.
+Over the past year, Modi has taken a slew of measures to attract investment, but he has yet to initiate steps that could help repair corporate balance sheets and recapitalize ailing banks.

 "There is no evidence on the ground to suggest a strong growth pick-up," said Radhika Rao, economist at DBS Bank.
 "It would be a gradual recovery as there is no marked improvement in investment."